Lester Nygaard: 2006

 Lester returns to work and calls Hess's widow, Gina, about his life insurance policy.
-She unexpectedly starts flirting with him in an attempt to get more money, unaware that Mr. Numbers and Mr. Wrench, two hitmen sent from Fargo, North Dakota to kill Hess's murderer, are watching from outside.
+She unexpectedly starts flirting with him in an attempt to get more money, unaware that Mr. Wrench and Mr. Numbers, two hitmen sent from Fargo, North Dakota to kill Hess's murderer, are watching from outside.
 Convinced he killed Hess, they visit Lester's office and threaten him, but leave when Solverson unexpectedly arrives.
 Solverson claims that she is interested in a life insurance policy and "accidentally" shows Lester a surveillance camera picture of Malvo from an abduction he committed shortly before meeting Lester.
 Lester's panicked reaction convinces her that he recognizes Malvo.
 She tells Oswalt about this, but is made more upset by visiting him.
 Later, Numbers and Wrench attempt to kidnap Lester, but he escapes.
 When they chase him down, he punches a police officer in order to be taken into custody.
 In order to get arrested so they can see Lester again, Wrench and Numbers stage a bar fight, and are put into Lester's cell and force him to give up Malvo's name.

 Lester is hospitalized after his right hand gets severely infected from a shotgun pellet wound sustained when Malvo shot Thurman.
 On the way to the hospital, Solverson rides in the ambulance and tries to get more information from Lester.
 She presents her evidence to Oswalt, who is starting to question Lester's innocence.
 Realizing he's close to getting caught, Lester sneaks out of the hospital, visits Chazz's house, and plants evidence in his gun cabinet; he also places one of his brother's guns in his nephew's backpack, to ensure the police will search Chazz's house.
 This allows Lester to frame Chazz for Pearl and Thurman's murders, leading to his release from jail while Chazz is incarcerated.
 Lester agrees to have sex with Gina in exchange for approving her husband's insurance policy, neglecting to tell her that Sam had in fact actually stopped paying the policy several months earlier.
 Later, Gina and her sons angrily storm into Lester's office, but he manages to repel them with a stapler.
-Lester's assertive behavior impresses his co-worker, Linda, whom he later marries during the one year time skip.
+Lester's assertive behavior impresses his coworker, Linda, whom he later marries during the one year time skip.